-Singapore is one of the most travel friendly countries around the world and considering it is so close to India makes it perfect for a solo trip too.
+Singapore is one of the most travel-friendly countries around the world and considering it is so close to India makes it is perfect for a solo trip too.
 Having said that, I planned my trip to Singapore in a flurry, literally within a span of a week.
-But I have been planning about all the things to see in Singapore and what to do from far too long.
-Booked the cheapest flight, got my visa in 3 days, packed a carry on and I was all set for my solo trip to Singapore.
-So here it goes, my Singapore 4 day itinerary.
+But I have been planning all the things to see in Singapore and what to do for far too long.
+Booked the cheapest flight, got my visa in 3 days, packed a carry-on and was all set for my solo trip to Singapore.
+So here it goes, my Singapore 4-day itinerary.

 Singapore 4-Day Itinerary